Estádio Manuel Marques

 Campo Manuel Marques is a multi-use stadium in Torres Vedras, Portugal.
 It is currently used mostly for football matches and is the home stadium of SCU Torreense.
-The stadium is able to hold 12,000 people and was built in 1925.
+The stadium was inaugurated in 1925 and once had a capacity of 12,000.
+However, the capacity was reduced to 2,431 spectators when the standing areas were closed off for the installation of chairs for safety and comfort reasons.

+Since 2023, Torreense has been studying ways to renovate and expand the stadium so that the club can aspire to promotion to the first division.